noahehall/theBookOfNoah/0current/scripting.md

 # TLDR
   - focuses on `bash` scripting, but should work in general for other shells
   - includes other concepts supporting effective bash scripting, e.g. installing packages and finding information about the os
   - if you need more than this, check out my other scripting related docs in the linux directory inside this repo
   -

-# quick notes, see linux dir for massive amounts of information

 # links
 ## refs and specs